Icosahunter/condensate/README.md

 Condensate is a small(ish) css library with intuitive h-box/v-box layouting, no-javascript components, and easy themeing through css variables.

+> [!NOTE]
-The project is currently under development and not ready for use yet, but feel free to try it out, any feedback is welcome.
+> Residue is still in development and not yet ready for production use.

 The `index.html` document showcases most of the components and is hosted [here](https://icosahunter.github.io/condensate/).